mist-devel/mist-binaries/cores/amstrad/readme.md

 Now you can copy a dsk image like e.g. the [AST-EQUINOX demo](http://cpcrulez.fr/Scene_Demos/index.php?download=YqXJmarLlrvj292Im7vl&p=Scene_Demos) onto your SD card and boot the MIST with this.
 On the main screen open the OSD with F12 and choose the "AST-Equinox.dsk" disk image.

-Then enter:
+Then enter

  `cat`

-to list the contents of the disk is listed.
+to list the contents of the disk.

-Or just type
+Or type

  `run"EQUINOX`